iesahin/facebin/README.md

 `history_recorder.py`: One of the elements of server processes.
 Retrieves the recognized faces from Redis and records them to database.

+`import.py`: Imports the initial dataset from a directory by creating necessary DatasetManager object and importing the information.

 `facebin_init.py`: It adds `CUDA` paths to `$PATH` and imports tensorflow afterwards.